 If want to ride a bike in your living room and don’t want to spend a fortune the TDF1.0 simply has to be a serious contender.
 It’s an impressive and entertaining bike that’s got plenty to keep you interested and challenged.
 It’s easy to use, comfortable and above all, with that power gauge, it’s effective.
 Built well and just as tough as it looks, something that’s backed up by Proform’s 2 year on-site parts and labour warranty, it’s without doubt a cut above the average exercise bike.

-While the TDF1.0 is the entry-level bike in the Tour de France range, it's by no means inferior in build to it's bigger brothers.
+While the TDF1.0 is the entry-level bike in the Tour de France range, it's by no means inferior in build to its bigger brothers.
 It's as well built as any bike you'll find in this price range.
 It's loaded with enough workout options, even without an iFit subscription, to ensure that you're not going to get bored but above all it feels great to use.
 The 15% incline/decline function is also really good.
-However, at this point we should point out the NordicTrack Grand Tour.
-It has a huge range of functions compared to the TDF1.0, including a web-enabled touchscreen console and is a superb machine.
+However, it'd be remiss of us not to be highlighting that the TDF 2.0 is currently on offer and available for a lot less than the TDF1.0!

 ProForm Tour de France TDF 1.0 Specifications